dkwolf1/hass-security/docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md

 >
 > https://docs.microsoft.com/en-us/troubleshoot/azure/virtual-machines/troubleshoot-device-names-problems

-While the Docker Scrutiny collector does require devices to attached to the docker container by device name (using `--device=/dev/sd..`), internally
+While the Docker Hass-Security collector does require devices to attached to the docker container by device name (using `--device=/dev/sd..`), internally
-Scrutiny stores and references the devices by their `WWN` which is globally unique, and never changes.
+Hass-Security stores and references the devices by their `WWN` which is globally unique, and never changes.

-As such, passing devices to the Scrutiny collector container using `/dev/disk/by-id/`, `/dev/disk/by-label/`, `/dev/disk/by-path/` and `/dev/disk/by-uuid/` paths are unnecessary, unless you'd like to ensure the docker run command never needs to change.
+As such, passing devices to the Hass-Security collector container using `/dev/disk/by-id/`, `/dev/disk/by-label/`, `/dev/disk/by-path/` and `/dev/disk/by-uuid/` paths are unnecessary, unless you'd like to ensure the docker run command never needs to change.

 #### Force /dev/disk/by-id paths

-Since Scrutiny uses WWN under the hood, it really doesn't care about `/dev/sd*` vs `/dev/disk/by-id/`.
+Since Hass-Security uses WWN under the hood, it really doesn't care about `/dev/sd*` vs `/dev/disk/by-id/`.
 The problem is the interaction between docker and smartmontools when using `--device /dev/disk/by-id` paths.

-Basically Scrutiny offloads all device detection to smartmontools, which doesn't seem to detect devices that have been passed into the docker container using `/dev/disk/by-id` paths.
+Basically Hass-Security offloads all device detection to smartmontools, which doesn't seem to detect devices that have been passed into the docker container using `/dev/disk/by-id` paths.

 If you must use "static" device references, you can map the host device id/uuid/wwn references to device names within the container: